-Our standards for Prison Mental Health Services are a framework
+Our standards for Prison Mental Health Services are a

-and peer review.
+through self and peer review.

 The specialist standards also use the CCQI standards for